ianwalter/line/README.md

   // current window and, by default, window.parent. const line = new Line()

-  // Subscribe to the action topic and handle income messages with
+  // Subscribe to the action topic and handle incoming messages with
   // executeAction.
   line.sub('action', executeAction)